Capillary force-driven particle orientation in rod networks: Materials and methods

 \subsection{Sample preparation}

-Glass microrods (PF-60S, Nippon Electric Glass Co., Ltd.) with an average diameter of 6 $\pm$ 0.01~$\mathrm{\mu}$m and an aspect ratio of 4 $\pm$ 1 were used as the main structure of the capillary suspensions.
-The microrods, with a density of 2.6 g/cm$^3$ and a refractive index of 1.56, were fluorescently dyed with rhodamine B isothiocyanate (RBITC, Sigma-Aldrich).
-The bulk phase of the capillary suspensions consisted of a mixture of 82.2 wt\% cinnamon bark oil ($>$ 99 \%, Sigma-Aldrich) and 17.8 wt\% 1,2-cyclohexane dicarboxylic acid diisononyl ester (Hexamoll DINCH, BASF).
+Glass microrods (PF-60S, Nippon Electric Glass Co., Ltd.) with an average diameter of 6~$\pm$~0.01~$\mathrm{\mu}$m and an aspect ratio of 4~$\pm$~1 were used as the main structure of the capillary suspensions.
+The microrods, with a density of 2.6~g/cm$^3$ and a refractive index of n = 1.56, were fluorescently dyed with rhodamine B isothiocyanate (RBITC, Sigma-Aldrich).
+The bulk phase of the capillary suspensions consisted of a mixture of 82.2~wt\% cinnamon bark oil ($>$ 99\%, Sigma-Aldrich) and 17.8~wt\% 1,2-cyclohexane dicarboxylic acid diisononyl ester (pure, Hexamoll DINCH, BASF).
 The oil mixture had a refractive index of $n=1.56$, matching that of the microrods.
+The viscosity of the oil mixture is 7.0~mPa$\cdot$s.
 The density of this mixture is 1.01~g/ml.
-The secondary liquid was a mixture of 50~vol\% glycerol ($>$ 99.5 \%, Carl Roth) and 50 vol\% ultrapure water (Arium 611DI, Sartorius Stedim Biotech) with a $n=1.4$ and a density of 1.12~g/ml.
-While this solution did not match the refractive index of the particles and bulk liquid, the percentage of the glycerol is kept low to prevent and elevated viscosity, which would require excessive energy input during dispersion.
+The secondary liquid was a mixture of 50~vol\% glycerol ($>$ 99.5\% , Carl Roth) and 50 vol\% ultrapure water (Arium 611DI, Sartorius Stedim Biotech) with a $n=1.4$ and a density of 1.12~g/ml, dyed with PromoFluor 488 premium carboxylic acid (PromoCell GmbH).
+While this solution did not match the refractive index of the particles and bulk liquid, the percentage of glycerol was kept low to prevent an elevated viscosity, which would require excessive energy input during dispersion.
 High energy input during dispersion of the rods and breakup of the secondary liquid droplets accelerated cinnamon oil oxidation, which modified the bulk liquid refractive index, minimizing the visual depth.